Every year or so, it happens again.

 When I’m working, I feel safe.

-I know what is expected of me.
+I know what’s expected of me.
 I know how to do my job well.
-There are clear tasks and clear outcomes.
+There are clear tasks and clear outcomes — and for an autistic brain that’s constantly trying to analyse and process absolutely everything around it, that kind of structure is genuinely comforting.

-While I’m working, my brain finally gets a break from something that exhausts me far more than the work itself.
+While I’m working, my brain finally gets a break from something that exhausts me far, far more than the actual work itself.

 The Constant Noise in My Head